artisdom/macro-keyboard/README.md

 ## Inspirations

 - [QMK](https://github.com/qmk/qmk_firmware/) for AVR devices.
-- [MK32](https://github.com/Galzai/MK32) somewhat of a port of QMK.
+- [MK32](https://github.com/Galzai/MK32) somewhat of a port of QMK for ESP32.

 ## Todo

-- Support for multiple saved BLE hosts.
 - Cleanup keyboard layouts in separate files.
 - Put BLE stuff in it's own component/folder.
 - KC_TRANSPARENT as MK32 does it, instead of having to duplicate the key in different layouts?